Media Den logo

 Changes to this policy

 We may update this policy when the app’s practices change.
-The Effective date at the top will be revised.
-If you distribute the app on the App Store, keep your App Store Connect privacy answers consistent with this document and with the app’s actual behavior.
+The effective date at the top will be revised accordingly.

 Contact